Käsityöläisten matkassa - Osa 2 - ekoprinttaus

 On the journey of artisans - Part 2

-In addition to fabrics, you can eco-print, for example, eggs.
-Since boiled eggs are eaten, organic colors suit them perfectly.
-Because of this, the colors don't have to last long either.
-I've tried tangerine peel, fir tree decoction, coffee and lemon peel as dyes for eggs.
-For the boiled eggs, I used plant leaves and coffee beans for eco-printing, the plants stayed on the surface of the egg by tying them with a nylon stocking.
+In addition to fabrics, you can eco-print eggs, for example.
+Since boiled eggs are eaten, natural dyes are perfect for them.
+The dyes also don't need to last long because of this.
+I have tried using tangerine peel, spruce bud decoction, coffee and lemon peel as dyes for eggs.
+I used plant leaves and coffee beans for eco-printing boiled eggs, the plants stayed on the surface of the egg by tying them with a nylon stocking.

-I personally consider eco-printing to be one of the interesting techniques for natural dyes.
-The method can easily be implemented in your own kitchen, because the materials used in eco-printing do not require separate working spaces.
-And what's most wonderful, eco-printed fabrics always retain their own unique atmosphere, which is timeless and naturally beautiful, all year round.
+I personally find eco-printing to be an interesting technique when working with natural dyes .
+The method can be easily implemented in your own kitchen, as the materials used in eco-printing do not require separate working spaces.
+And what is most wonderful, eco-printed fabrics always retain their own unique atmosphere, which is timeless and naturally beautiful, all year round.

-For several years, I have written articles about handicrafts in my blog Värikäs Kädenjälki .
-In my article Ecoprinting's surprising results and experiments, you will find instructions for ecoprinting and lots of pictures of my own ecoprinting and experiments.
+I have been writing craft-related articles on my blog Värikäs Kädenjälki for several years .
+In my article Ecoprinting's Surprising Results and Experiments, you can find instructions for ecoprinting and lots of pictures of my own ecoprinting and experiments.

-With the search term ecoprinting, you can also find an article about ecoprinting chicken eggs, a linen jacket and ecoprinting my dress.
-You can find the instructions for the belt bag with the keyword belt bag, needle storage (also crochet hook and thread storage) storage with the keyword.
+The search term eco-printing also includes articles on eco-printing eggs, a linen jacket and eco-printing my dress.
+You can find instructions for a belt bag with the keyword belt bag, and a needle holder (also a crochet hook and yarn holder) with the keyword storage.

-I have also written an article about dyeing with food waste, which is dyeing with natural colors with food leftovers and waste.
-If you want, you can read it here .
+I have also written an article about food waste dyeing, which is the process of dyeing with natural dyes using leftover and wasted food.
+You can read that here if you want .

-I hope that this article will also inspire you to try this wonderful and surprising eco-printing.
+I hope this article inspires you to try this wonderful and surprising eco-printing.

 You can also follow me on Instagram and Facebook .